alanwanga/alanwanga.github.io/about.md

 We develop crowdsourcing platform to provide data collection and annotation services to global companies that are transforming their businesses with machine learning.
 I'm working on an AI-assisted 3D point cloud labeling platform for self-driving car, drones, robotics, AR and VR applications.

 I received my bachelor’s and master’s degree in computer science from Tsinghua University Taiwan.
-Then, I joined Academia Sinica Taipei as full-time research assistant and Works Applications Shanghai as full-stack developer before Appen.
+Then, I joined Academia Sinica Taipei as full-time research assistant and Works Applications Shanghai as full-stack developer.

 My research interests focus on natural language processing, particularly in dialogue system.
 My personal interests include language learning, traveling, and all kinds of sports.